Marvel Swimsuit Special: Critical reception

-The Marvel Swimsuit Special has received a mixed critical reaction.
+The Marvel Swimsuit Special received a mixed critical reaction.
 Comics writer Chris Claremont has called the series "problematic and plagued by the inherent disadvantage female characters face," and criticized its focus on titillation over storytelling.
 Reappraising the series for The Comics Journal in 2011, comics critic Richard Cook dismissed the Swimsuit Special as "spank material for nerdy teenage boys" and criticized the quality of the series' artwork, noting that the ostensibly sexualized swimsuits of multiple female characters were ironically just as revealing as their standard superhero costumes.
 Cook cites the inclusion of objectified male characters as serving an aspirational function for heterosexual male readers and a sexual function for heterosexual female and gay male readers, concluding that the series is "puerile, but it’s a smart puerile that understood its target audience."

 Conversely, critic Megan Byrd has praised the Marvel Swimsuit Special in Women Write About Comics, arguing that the series "fulfill[s] fans' desires to see the characters sexualized, without that goal distracting or minimizing the content of in-continuity stories."
 Byrd praised the series for its unadorned fan service, particularly its sexualization of both male and female characters.
 In a separate review for Women Write About Comics, critic Wendy Browne argued that the sexualized artwork of the Swimsuit Special compares favorably to sexualized artwork in narrative-focused comic books, specifically citing Milo Manara's criticized variant cover for Spider-Woman #1, arguing that sexualization in the Marvel Swimsuit Special is "contextual rather than gratuitous."

 Legacy

-The years subsequent to the release of the Marvel Swimsuit Special saw a proliferation of swimsuit issues from a variety of comic book publishers, including Homage Studios Swimsuit Special from Image Comics in 1993, Lady Death: Swimsuit from Chaos Comics in 1994, and Avengelyne Swimsuit Book from Maximum Press in 1995.
+Subsequent to the release of the first Marvel Swimsuit Special, numerous swimsuit issues were published by a variety of comic book publishers, including Homage Studios Swimsuit Special from Image Comics in 1993, Lady Death: Swimsuit from Chaos Comics in 1994, and Avengelyne Swimsuit Book from Maximum Press in 1995.
 A variant cover for the 2016 Street Fighter Swimsuit Special published by Udon Entertainment directly tributes the cover artwork for Marvel Illustrated: The Swimsuit Issue, with Chun-Li in place of She-Hulk.

-In 2015, nude illustrations of Marvel characters appeared in that year's Body Issue of ESPN The Magazine, which was contrasted by Comics Alliance to the Marvel Swimsuit Special.
+In 2015, nude illustrations of Marvel characters appeared in that year's Body Issue of ESPN The Magazine, which was contrasted by ComicsAlliance to the Marvel Swimsuit Special.
 In 2016, Marvel published "Mighty Men of Marvel", a series of variant covers featuring beefcake-themed art.
-Writing for Comics Alliance, writer Andrew Wheeler criticized the largely non-sexualized images as lacking the "confidence that Marvel showed twenty years ago with its famously tongue-in-cheek Swimsuit Specials."
+Writing for ComicsAlliance, writer Andrew Wheeler criticized the largely non-sexualized images as lacking the "confidence that Marvel showed twenty years ago with its famously tongue-in-cheek Swimsuit Specials."

 In 2018, the Marvel Swimsuit Special was referenced in Multiple Man #4 (2018), in which Jamie Madrox sends duplicates of himself to a variety of alternate timelines, including a timeline inspired by the Marvel Swimsuit Special.
 That same year, a fan art tribute to the Marvel Swimsuit Special was organized by comics writer Leah Williams under the hashtag #MarvelSwimsuit2018.